Live Zoom Webinar: June 29, 2021, 2:00 - 4:00 p.m. (CDT)

 Sole custodial father of two daughters he has been raising on his own for several years.

 The National Parents Organization is an advocacy and education organization dedicated to improving the lives of children and strengthening society by protecting every child's right to the love and care of both parents after separation or divorce.

-The National At-Home Dad Network is a 501(c)(3) nonprofit organization providing advocacy, community, education and support for families where the fathers are primary caregivers for their children.
+The National At-Home Dad Network is a 501(c)(3) nonprofit organization providing advocacy, community, education, including education about gender bias, and support for families where the fathers are primary caregivers for their children.

 F.A.I.R.
 Solutions offers Mediation, Case Consulting, Parenting Time Coaching, Expert Witness, and Speaker/Trainer/Facilitator/Coaching services.

 Sign up to hear about new courses, free CLE credits, and other events.